5jt/dyalog-cookbook/manuscript/06_configSettings.md

 * The `IniFiles` class offers some unique features.
 Those are discussed below.
 This is by no means a violation of the standard because for INI files there is no such thing.

 * Assignments above the first section -- which is `[Config]` -- are variables local to the INI file.
-We can refer to them by putting curlies (`{}`) around their names as with `{localhome}` but they have no other purpose.
+We can refer to them by putting curly brackets (`{}`) around their names as with `{localhome}` but they have no other purpose.
 You can see that `localhome` is referred to twice in the `[Folders]` section, and why that is useful.

 * `IniFiles` supports two data types: character and number.
-Everything between two quotes is character, everything that is not is expected to be a number.
+Everything between two quotes is character, everything else is assumed to be a number.

 * `Debug` is set to ¯1 -- it is indeed going to be a numeric value because there are no quotes involved. `debug` defines whether the application runs in debug mode or not.
 Most importantly `debug←1` will switch off global error trapping, something we will soon introduce. `¯1` means that the INI file does not set the flag.
 Therefore it will later in the application default to 1 in a development environment and to 0 in a runtime evenvironment.
 By setting this to either 1 or 0 in the INI file you can force it to be a particular value.